vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 or there is a *persistent* failure of a backing service.

-Unfortunately backing services health indicators are not suitable to use for the liveness probe because it also includes *transient* failures of the backing service.
+Unfortunately backing services health indicators are not suitable to use for the liveness probe of the application as a whole because they also indicate *transient* failures of the backing service.
 We will talk about this further in
 [Special Considerations](#special-considerations).